Tyrrrz/route-descriptor/README.md

 const href = product({ id: 3 }); // '/products/3'
 ```

-Note that a dynamic route descriptor always expects an object with parameters, so calling it without passing one will result in a compilation error.
+> Note that a dynamic route descriptor always expects an object with parameters, so calling it without passing one will result in a compilation error.
 Similarly, passing an object that doesn't match the type specified as the generic argument will also produce an error.

-When resolving the URL, the route descriptor will try to match the parameter names with template placeholders in the path.
+When resolving the URL, the route descriptor will try to match the parameter names with placeholders in the path template.
 If a parameter doesn't match with any of the placeholders, it will be added as a _query parameter_ instead:

 ```ts